rudylattae/epo.js/README.md

 This runs the default task in the [gulpfile][gulpfile.js] which creates the package, runs the specs in phantomjs.

-If all goes well, you are setup.
+If all goes well and there are no errors, then all is well, you may start coding.

 ### Specifications (tests) libraries